Blending Farming, the Arts, History, & Horses in Vermont

 Hildene is the Lincoln Family Home, and it is considered to be the most important Lincoln site outside of Springfield, Illinois.
 Hildene was the home to Robert and Mary Lincoln, and it has been home to three generations of President Lincoln’s descendants for 70 years.

-The name “Hildene” derives from two words in Olde English: “hil” meaning hill, and “dene” meaning valley with stream.
-Combining these words created “Hildene."
+The name “Hildene” derives from two words in Olde English: “hil” meaning hill, and “dene” meaning valley with a stream.
+Combining these words created “Hildene.”

 The tour started off at an immersive exhibit about the famous Pullman palace cars.
 The Sunbeam, a 1903 Pullman car, is located on Hildene property in conjunction with Robert Lincoln’s position as president of the company.

 This thought-provoking exhibit tells the stories of many Voices: those of the company, society, the black Pullman porters, and the voices of the people who view the exhibit.

 Guests are invited to step into the Sunbeam, take a look around, and chat with the docent inside.

 A docent inside the car explained that “if you were in a Pullman car, you were definitely at the end of the train,” and that it “was the most luxurious way to travel back in its day.”